Rise to Success: Career Highlights of Paul George

 On February 13, 2013, Paul George recorded his first career triple-double in a victory over the Charlotte Bobcats, finishing with 23 points, 12 rebounds, and 12 assists.

-On May 14, 2013, Paul George led the Pacers with 18 points and 14 rebounds in Game 4 of the Eastern Conference semifinals against the Knicks, contributing to a 93–82 victory.
+On May 14, 2013, Paul George led the Pacers with 18 points, 14 rebounds and 7 assists in Game 4 of the Eastern Conference semifinals against the Knicks, in a 93–82 victory.

 September 25, 2013: Contract Extension with Pacers

-On September 25, 2013, the Indiana Pacers extended Paul George's contract.
+On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player with a "5/30" designated player extension starting in 2014.

 December 2, 2013: Career-High 43 Points

-On December 2, 2013, Paul George scored a career-high 43 points in a loss to the Portland Trail Blazers.
+On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.

-2013: NBA Most Improved Player and All-Star Selection
+2013: Named NBA Most Improved Player and All-Star Selection

-In 2013, Paul George was named the NBA Most Improved Player.
-In 2013, he also earned his first All-Star selection, leading the Indiana Pacers to their first Eastern Conference Finals trip since 2004.
+In 2013, Paul George was named the NBA Most Improved Player, and he also earned his first All-Star selection, leading the Indiana Pacers to their first Eastern Conference Finals trip since 2004.

-In August 2014, Paul George changed his uniform number from 24 to 13, adopting the PG-13 moniker, and donated his old jerseys to his high school.
+In August 2014, Paul George changed his uniform number from 24 to 13, leading to the moniker PG-13.
+He then donated all of his old jerseys to his high school in Palmdale, California.

 2014: Contract Extension Start

-In 2014, George's contract extension with the Pacers was set to start.
+In 2014, Paul George's contract extension with the Indiana Pacers was set to start, with the possibility of a 30% extension if he met certain criteria.

-In 2016, Paul George recovered from his injury to become an All-Star again and also won an Olympic gold medal.
+In 2016, Paul George recovered from his leg injury, became an All-Star again, and also won an Olympic gold medal.

 July 6, 2017: Traded to the Oklahoma City Thunder